gommehdnet/cheetah/README.md

 - Clone this repository
 - Open a shell (e.g. using Git Bash on Windows)
 - On Windows, make sure that `git config core.longpaths true` is set for this project
-- Run `./gradlew applyPatches` to apply the patches
+- Run `./gradlew applyAllPatches` to apply the patches
 - Run `./gradlew createMojmapBundlerJar` to create the final jar file
-- The final jar file can be found in `build/libs/cheetah-1.21.3-bundler-1.21.3-R0.1-SNAPSHOT-reobf.jar`
+- The final jar file can be found in `build/libs/cheetah-1.21.4-bundler-1.21.4-R0.1-SNAPSHOT-reobf.jar`

 ## How to use the API with Maven?
 Currently, it is not possible to add a dependency containing NMS code, the API, and dependencies to the classpath.
 The current solution is to use the cheetah API combined with the normal Spigot NMS.